ballerina-platform/ballerina-dev-website/learn/getting-started/deploying-ballerina-on-kubernetes.md

 cloud = "k8s"
 ```

 5. Create a file named `Cloud.toml` in the package directory and add the content below.
-Make sure to replace the value of repository field with your Docker hub repository name.
+Make sure to replace the value of the repository field with your Docker hub repository name.

 ***Cloud.toml***